 University of Florida Courses: Summer 2015

-AMH 3931: Readings in Oral History with SPOHP Graduate Coordinator Jessica Taylor (Syllabus)
+AMH 3931: Readings in Oral History with SPOHP Graduate Coordinator Jessica Taylor (Syllabus (PDF))

 Oral history is one of the newest tools available to practitioners of one of the world’s oldest academic disciplines.
 A product of twentieth-century technological innovation, oral historians archive, analyze and disseminate stories from public figures like Bob Graham and lesser-known labor activists like Marie Francois.
 In this class, we will discuss the capabilities, controversies, and methodologies of this developing field.
 What are the ethical ways to collect oral histories?
 What can young scholars contribute to the field of oral history?
 What are their responsibilities to their host communities?
 Students who complete the class will understand how to conduct an oral history project and the basic theories behind oral history which make it distinct and crucial to our understanding of the past.